Kantoh Collegiate American Football Association

 The Kantoh Collegiate American Football Association is an American college football league made up of colleges and universities in the Kanto region of Japan.

 Overview

-The Kantoh League is a major college football league in eastern Japan.
-The league is divided into seven divisions.
+The Kanto League is the main university football league in eastern Japan.
+The league is divided into six divisions.

-The winner of the league goes on to play in the Koshien Bowl against a team from the West Japan.
-The winner of the bowl may advance to play the champion of the X-League in the Rice Bowl.
+Under the previous format, the league winners played against teams from western Japan in the Koshien Bowl.

+In 2024, the new format allows the top three schools to compete in the Koshien Bowl Tournament.

+Other participating schools in the tournament are the top three schools from the Kansai Collegiate American Football League Division 1, and the winners of each league from Tohoku, Hokuriku, and Chugoku-Shikoku.

 Member schools

 Division 1

 Prior to the 2014 season, the Kantoh league had two conferences.
 The winners of each conference would then play in the Azuma Bowl, to determine league champion.
 Starting in 2014, the league switched to a two division format, the Top 8 and Big 8.
 With the new format, there would be no championship game and the Top 8 conference would be the highest level of play, making the winner of that division the overall conference champion.